How Much Does an Indoor Air Quality Test Cost in 2025?

 Asbestos testing costs an average of $500 and ranges from $200 to $800, depending on the size of your space and the extent of sampling required.
 Asbestos is a fiber used in building materials until it was discovered to be harmful.
 If disturbed, it can contaminate the air.

 Even if you’re already aware of asbestos in your home and planning to remove it, it helps to check the levels before your removal services.
 Then, after removal, check again to ensure the contamination is gone.
-Asbestos removal costs approximately $1,000 to $2,600.
+Asbestos removal costs approximately $1,190 to $3,260.

 Mold

-Testing for mold costs an average of $300 to $1,000, with many people spending around $700 for the service.
+Testing for mold costs an average of $300 to $1,000, with many people spending $700 for the service.

 VOCs are compounds used to make things like paint.
 They evaporate into the air over time, but there are safe and unsafe levels for VOCs.
-Your professional can help you to find adequate solutions to your issue, such as improving your ventilation system or changing some of the products you use inside.
+Your professional can help you find adequate solutions to your issue, such as improving your ventilation system or changing some of the products you use inside.

 Radon

+Professional radon testing costs an average of $150 to $800.
 Radon is a gas released by uranium decay in soil, which can enter the house through cracks and openings in the foundation.
 The inspector will likely take samples at multiple points to find the source, then propose solutions like adding ventilation and installing a suction system to remove the radon.
-Typically, radon removal costs about $800 to $1,200.
+On average, radon removal costs $800 to $1,300.

 Carbon Monoxide